Eighty years have passed.

 We need to do more.

-As Christians we have to do something about the continued racism, hate, and prejudice in our midst.
-We have to stand up and denounce racism wherever it occurs, in whatever form it occurs.
-Whether it’s monuments, or the Confederate flag, or hate speech, or acts of violence, we must resist.
+For each of us, that might be different.
+You don’t have to march in a protest rally to be considered “doing something.”
+Sometimes, it’s as simple as being kind and decent human beings when others are fueled by fear and bigotry.
+Sometimes, it’s as easy as inviting your neighbor over for dinner or bringing them a meal in a time of need.
+Sometimes, it’s donating to a worthy cause that helps those in need.
+There are as many different ways to show support as there are people.
+You just need to find the ways you feel can do the most good.
+But we have to do something.
+We have to stand up and denounce racism.
+We cannot afford to sit idly by, hoping someone else will do it.
 Dr. King wrote about this in his famous Letter from a Birmingham Jail.
 He wrote, “We will have to repent in this generation not merely for the hateful words and actions of the bad people but for the appalling silence of the good people.
 Human progress never rolls in on wheels of inevitability; it comes through the tireless efforts of men willing to be co workers with God, and without this hard work, time itself becomes an ally of the forces of social stagnation.
 We must use time creatively, in the knowledge that the time is always ripe to do right.”

 Just last weekend, another form of hatred reared its ugly head – antisemitism.